What is PCI DSS?

 The easiest way to comply with PCI DSS is by never seeing, saving, or having access to cardholder data.
 Leveraging a third-party payment gateway like Stripe or Braintree will protect your customers’ data without the wide requirements of PCI.
 Many gateways are Level 1 PCI DSS compliant.
 You can narrow the scope of PCI requirements by using a gateway to transmit cardholder data without using your own server, making sure your payment pages use HTTPS, and validating your site’s PCI compliance by taking the annual self-assessment.

 To simplify PCI compliance for merchants, PayPal is partnering with Trustwave, an information security company.
-PayPal is sponsoring their merchants for this service at no extra cost to them.
+PayPal is sponsoring its merchants for this service at no extra cost to them.
 According to Jeltema, “There is around 330 questions on the self-assessment, but most of them are not applicable to every merchant.
 The new service with Trustwave will identify which form the merchant needs to fill out and will pre-fill some of the questions for the merchant.”
 In addition to streamlining the questionnaire, PayPal’s merchants will be able to check their compliance status and will have access to PCI experts via toll-free number for any related questions.
 All of this will be on the PayPal site, eliminating the need for companies to log into Trustwave.

 How do I maintain PCI DSS compliance?

 PCI compliance is not a one-and-done type of deal.
 To maintain your PCI compliance, you’ll need to perform the Self-Assessment Questionnaire every 12 months.
-Keep in mind, just because you’re PCI compliant today, doesn’t mean you will be in six months from now.
+Keep in mind, just because you’re PCI compliant today, doesn’t mean you will be six months from now.

 One of the requirements for PCI compliance is to “regularly test security systems and processes.”
 This includes running internal and external network vulnerability scans once a quarter and they need to be run by an Approved Scanning Vendor if you wish to maintain your PCI certification.